j-siderius/TinySpark/docs/chapter3/gesture_recognition_training.md

 }
 $$

-The initial error was $-1.4723$ and the new error has reduced to $-1.4649$, meaning that the training was succesful!
+The initial error was $-1.4723$ and the new error has reduced to $-1.4649$, meaning that the training was succesful.
 Now the above steps need to be reproduced many times, and with different measurements, to ensure that the resulting model works for both gestures.

 ---